eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 Yep.
 Space itself "expands" to absorb it.

 According to Copilot, recent research suggests that cosmic expansion may be slowing down, challenging the assumption that dark energy is constant.
-If true, this opens the door to alternative explanations--like what I’ve proposed: that the expansion is not driven by a mysterious force, but by the cumulative, directional pressure of starlight and radiation.
+If true, this opens the door to alternative explanations---like what I’ve proposed: that the expansion is not driven by a mysterious force, but by the cumulative, directional pressure of starlight and radiation.

 My thinking reframes the question from “What is dark energy?” to “What have we overlooked in plain sight?”